3 Vietnamese pho recipes not to be missed in the mountains

 - on Mar 18, 2020 By: BN

-Uncomplicated like the popular pho of cities and regions in the plain, the pho served in the mountains invites you to a very special experience, from preparation to tasting.
-Always based on rice noodles, these new variations of Vietnamese pho have been present for a long time in ethnic markets, a daily treat of ethnic groups in Bac Ha, Muong Khuong, Ha Giang… Let your taste buds travel with these three pho mountain recipes which are as original as they are alluring.
+Uncomplicated like the popular pho of cities and regions in the plain, the pho that is served in the mountains invites you to a very special experience, all the way from preparation to tasting.
+Always based on rice noodles, these new variations of Vietnamese pho have been present for a long time in ethnic markets and are a daily treat for people of ethnic groups in Bac Ha, Muong Khuong and Ha Giang.
+Let your taste buds travel with these three pho mountain recipes which are as original as they are alluring.

 Pho tron Bac Ha

-Bac Ha’s pho noodle is distinguished from others by the brown colour, obtained from local red rice, which gives a mild taste and pleasant flavour.
-Neither thin nor too thick, the dough without preservative feels really good and can only be consumed during the day.
-Chicken, char siu pork, fermented cabbage, vegetables, all to mix to taste.
-Even if eaten cold, once added with a sweet and sour sauce, the dish would delight guests with a beautiful harmony of flavours.
+Bac Ha’s pho noodles are distinguished from others by the brown colour, obtained from local red rice, which gives a mild taste and pleasant flavour.
+Neither too thin nor too thick, the dough (with no preservatives) feels really good and can only be consumed during the day.
+Chicken, char siu pork, fermented cabbage, vegetables, all are mixed to taste.
+Even if eaten cold, once added with a sweet and sour sauce, the dish will delight guests with a beautiful harmony of flavours.

-No one knows exactly where the pho chua originated, which literally means "sour pho".
-But one thing is certain, it is used as breakfast and lunch in almost all the ethnic villages of Hmong, Dao, Tay, and Nung… Pho chua is also inseparable from the table of the populations living in the hamlets in high altitude like Thu Lao, Ha Nhi.
+No one knows exactly where pho chua originated, which literally means "sour pho".
+But one thing is certain, that is is used as breakfast and lunch in almost all the ethnic villages of Hmong, Dao, Tay, and Nung people.
+Pho chua is also inseparable from the table of the populations living in the hamlets in high altitude like Thu Lao and Ha Nhi.

-Similar to pho Bac Ha, the ingredients for pho chua include rice noodles, fermented cabbage, fermented soy sauce, peanut, fried pork, sour sauce and chilli.
-The noodle made from local rice is made by hand, from the preparation of flour to steaming to obtain them.
-Once the confection is finished, the good noodle should be a little tough.
+Similar to pho Bac Ha, the ingredients for pho chua include rice noodles, fermented cabbage, fermented soy sauce, peanuts, fried pork, sour sauce and chilli.
+The noodles made from local rice are created by hand, from the preparation of the flour to steaming to the finished product.
+Once the confection is finished, the good noodles should be a little tough.
 The sour sauce is normally the water extracted from the fermentation jar.
 To prepare a sauce with a subtle taste, we prefer the local mustard cabbage.

 Other equally important toppings of a pho chua are mashed peanuts and "tau xi" or fermented soy sauce.
 The particular taste of the dish is also due to the presence of chilli, the best of which, for mountain dwellers, is the product of the Muong Khuong district in Lao Cai.